Tandon v. Newsom

-Becket is representing the Archdiocese of Washington in its lawsuit against Mayor Muriel Bowser.
+Becket represented the Archdiocese of Washington in its lawsuit against Mayor Muriel Bowser.
 Despite the Archdiocese’s efforts to cooperate with the District to ensure that religious worship is available to all, Mayor Bowser had imposed new COVID-19 restrictions on houses of worship just before Advent.
 Her November 23rd order subjected houses of worship to an arbitrary 50-person attendance cap regardless of capacity even though the Archdiocese has held thousands of Masses since June without a single known COVID outbreak.
 The Archdiocese sought to open up churches to more than 50 worshippers in time for Christmas.
 On December 16, 2020, in response to the lawsuit, Mayor Bowser signed an updated order raising the cap to 250 persons, allowing the Archdiocese’s churches the chance to welcome many more of their parishioners on Christmas Day.
+On March 25, 2021, a federal judge issued an order lifting D.C.’s arbitrary caps, allowing the Basilica of the National Shrine of the Immaculate Conception, the largest Catholic Church in the United States, to open its doors to as many people as it could safely host – just in time for Easter.

 A midnight order from the Supreme Court